jmanchuck/FDTD-EM-Solver/README.md

-2D_Solver_Test
+FDTD EM Wave Simulations in 2D
 ==============

-## EM Solver in 2D, official version!
+A 3rd year project at KCL..

+## Requirements
-Requires numpy, matplotlib
+numpy, matplotlib

 ## Usage
 See ```tutorial.py``` for example.